grammarly/rocker-compose/README.md

 $
 ```

-You can see that "wordpress.main" container was restarted later than others.
+You can see that `wordpress.main` container was restarted later than others.
 Also, it is running a newer version now.

-Any attribute can be changed and after running compose again, it will change as little as it can to make the actual state match the desired one.
+Any attribute can be changed and after running `compose` again, it will change as little as it can to make the actual state match the desired one.

 After experimenting you can remove containers from the manifest:
 ```